lambdajack/sequentially-generate-planet-mbtiles/README.md

 **_outDir_** - This is where the final planet.mbtiles file will be placed.

-**_includeOcean_** - By default the program will download the appropriate ocean/sea data and include it in the final output planet.mbtiles.
-If you do not wish to include the sea tiles (for example to save a little space), then you can set this option to false.
-If false, the ocean data will not be downloaded either.
+**_excludeOcean_** - By default the program will download the appropriate ocean/sea data and include it in the final output planet.mbtiles.
+If you do not wish to include the sea tiles (for example to save a little space), then you can set this option to true.
+If true, the ocean data will not be downloaded either.
+This can significantly increase the overall speed of generation as there are a lot of ocean tiles and writing them all often manifests as a filesystem io bottleneck.
+A planet map without ocean tiles however does look strange and empty (it can be hard to identify continent borders etc) - if your target end user is, for example, a customer who expects a pretty map, we would recommend they be included.

-**_includeLanduse_** - By default the program will download the appropriate landuse/landcover data and include it in the final output planet.mbtiles.
-If you do not wish to include the landcover overlay (for example to save a little space), then you can set this option to false.
-If false, the landuse data will not be downloaded either.
+**_excludeLanduse_** - By default the program will download the appropriate landuse/landcover data and include it in the final output planet.mbtiles.
+If you do not wish to include the landcover overlay (for example to save a little space), then you can set this option to true.
+If true, the landuse data will not be downloaded either.

 **_TilemakerConfig_** - **_[note capitalisation]_** The path to the config file that will be passed to [Tilemaker](https://github.com/systemed/tilemaker).
 See the default used [here](https://github.com/lambdajack/tilemaker/blob/b90347b2a4fd475470b9870b8e44e2829d8e4d6d/resources/config-openmaptiles.json).
 This will affect things like tags etc which will affect your front end styles when serving.
 It is reccomended to leave as default (blank) unless you have a specific reason to make changes (for example, you require a language other than english to be the primary language for the generated maps, or wish to change the zoom level (14 by default)).